Alley Cat (video game): Gameplay

 Most rooms have a broomstick that constantly moves around the screen.
 The cat can keep the broom busy by making footprints on the ground (at the bottom edge of the screen).
 When there are no footprints, the broom will constantly chase after the cat.

 The broom is harmless in the sense that it never kills the cat, but it pushes the cat around, enough to make it more difficult if it is not kept busy.
 In particular, the broom might often throw the cat right at the above-mentioned dog or spider, or throw it right back out of the window.

 Successful completion of the challenge is awarded with a number of points proportional to the time taken to complete it.
 The player then returns to the alley where open windows now show a female cat calling him.

 Upon entering such a window, the player encounters a room in which there are several platforms (a bit like shelves) made out of valentine hearts on which other cats walk left and right.
 The object is to reach the cat at the top while maneuvering around the other cats, which cause the player to fall a level if touched.

 Each platform has areas the player can stand on as well as areas where they fall through (the other cats, however, never fall through).
 These areas are hearts which switch between normal and broken as they are touched by heart-shaped arrows that are constantly shot diagonally across the screen by cherubs on either side of the screen.
 These arrows also cause the player to fall down a level.

 There are also gifts on the bottom row that can be used to eliminate an unfriendly cat for a short period of time.
-If the player falls from the bottom row, they fail and must return to the alley and complete another task.
+If the player falls from the bottom row, they fail, and must return to the alley and complete another task.

 If the cat manages to kiss the female cat in the special room, the level advances by one and the player gains an extra life.
 The game's difficulty level continues to increase until the multiplier reaches level 30, at which point it stays the same.
 Gameplay at this level can continue indefinitely, but running out of lives means game over.

+Reception

+Describing Alley Cat as "a challenging and interesting game with something of a storybook quality to it", Antic in 1985 praised its "really superb" graphics.
+The magazine concluded that it "is simply a lot of fun to play!".

 Legacy

+In 2006, the first fan remake Alley Cat 2 made its debut.
 An unofficial fan remake entitled Alley Cat Remeow Edition was freely released in 2018.